rick-200/safe-hook-rs/README.md

 ## Limitations
 - **Intrusive**: Needs to annotate target functions manually.
   Which means it's not suitable for hook third-party libraries.
-- **Limited to Rust**: Safe-Hook is designed specifically for Rust applications.
-- **Not Zero-Cost**: The library adds some overhead to the hooked functions, which may not be suitable for performance-critical applications.

 ## Performance
-A sloppy benchmark (uses 12700H) shows that the extra overhead is about 0.5ns when no hooks are added, about 14ns when hooks are added, and that each hook results in about 2ns of additional overhead.

-Details:
+Extra overhead:
-- No Hook Added: The additional overhead is one atomic load and one branch jump, which should be very lightweight in most cases.
+- No Hook Added: One atomic load and one branch jump, which should be very lightweight in most cases.
 - Hooks Added: There is a read/write lock (just some atomic operations in most cases), some additional function calls via pointers, and some copy operations to pack parameters into a tuple.

+A sloppy benchmark (uses 12700H) shows that the extra overhead is about 0.5ns when no hooks are added
+(as a comparison, an `add(a,b)` function takes about 0.5ns), about 14ns when hooks are added, and that each additional hook results in about 2ns of overhead.